Jaraxxus-Me/PVT_pp/README.md

 ```
 @INPROCEEDINGS{Li2023iccv,
 	author={Li, Bowen and Huang, Ziyuan and Ye, Junjie and Li, Yiming and Scherer, Sebastian and Zhao, Hang and Fu, Changhong},
-	booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)},
+	booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
 	title={{PVT++: A Simple End-to-End Latency-Aware Visual Tracking Framework}},
 	year={2023},
 	volume={},